Matzefritz/HiWonder_MentorPi/README.md

 # MentorPI mecanum-wheel development starter pack
 This repository aims to provide a reasonable starting position for ROS2 development on the Raspberry Pi 5 based MentorPi robot platform from Hiwonder.
-Specifically the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera.
+Specifically, the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera.
 See: https://www.hiwonder.com/collections/raspberrypi-bionic-robot/products/mentorpi-m1?variant=41285892702295

 # General Information
-The MentorPi plaform from Hiwonder is a Raspberry Pi 5 based robot platform.
-As the Raspberry Pi 5 runs normal linux in this setup, it can be thought of as a normal computer.
-It can therefore be used with a mouse, keyboard and a monitor as one would expect from a standard computer.
+The MentorPi platform from Hiwonder is a Raspberry Pi 5 based robot platform.
+As the Raspberry Pi 5 runs normal Linux in this setup, it can be thought of as a normal computer.
+It can therefore be used with a mouse, keyboard and monitor as one would expect from a standard computer.
 As a development framework, ROS2 is used.
 ROS2 is an open-source framework for building robotic applications.
-It acts as the middleware between the different components of the robot and also provides tools, libraries, hardware abstraction, device drivers and more for standardised robot development.
+It acts as the middleware between the different components of the robot and also provides tools, libraries, hardware abstraction, device drivers and more for standardized robot development.
 For more information, see the ROS2 documentation: https://docs.ros.org/en/jazzy/index.html

 # Basic Setup
-In this chapter the basic setup of the robot is explained.
-You will install Linux, ROS2 and all the necessary drivers for the motors, servos, camera and lidar.
+In this chapter, the basic setup of the robot is explained.
+You will install Linux, ROS2 and all the necessary drivers for the motors, servos, camera and LIDAR.
 Ubuntu 24.04 together with ROS2 Jazzy is used in this project.

 ## Linux Setup
 First, Ubuntu 24.04 needs to be installed on the Raspberry Pi 5.

 1. **Flash Linux Image**
-The easiest way to flash the linux image is via the Raspberry Pi imager.
+The easiest way to flash the Linux image is via the Raspberry Pi imager.
-* For windows you can download the program here: https://www.raspberrypi.com/software/
+* For Windows, you can download the program here: https://www.raspberrypi.com/software/
-* On Ubuntu you can simply install the program via the following command:
+* On Ubuntu, you can simply install the program via the following command:
 ```bash
 sudo apt install rpi-imager
 ```
-In the Raspberry Pi imager tool choose "Raspberry Pi 5" under <Device> and under <Choose OS>: "Other general-purpose OS" -> "Ubuntu" -> "Ubuntu Desktop 24.04.1 LTS (64-bit)".
-Then choose the micro sd card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.
+In the Raspberry Pi imager tool, choose "Raspberry Pi 5" under <Device> and under <Choose OS>: "Other general-purpose OS" -> "Ubuntu" -> "Ubuntu Desktop 24.04.1 LTS (64-bit)".
+Then choose the micro SD-card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.

 2. **Boot for the first time**
-* Put the SD card in the Raspberry Pi 5, connect mouse, keyboard and a monitor via a micro HDMI cable and boot the Raspberry Pi 5.
+* Put the SD card in the Raspberry Pi 5, connect a mouse, keyboard and monitor via a micro HDMI cable and boot the Raspberry Pi 5.
 * Follow the installer for Ubuntu.

 ## Installing ROS2
 * Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on the Raspberry Pi 5.
-For development it makes a lot of sense to also have an additional computer with ROS2 installed.
+For development, it makes a lot of sense to also have an additional computer with ROS2 installed.
 This makes remotely diagnosing and controlling the robot much easier.
 Chose the **Desktop Install** both for the robot and, if applicable, your computer.
 * Add
 ```bash
 source /opt/ros/jazzy/setup.bash